Yahoo investors applaud change, fear limbo

-Yahoo's Ross Levinsohn got his chance on Monday to revive the struggling Web pioneer, as he stepped into a job that has been held by four others in the past five years.

-Analysts expect the former News Corp executive to bring a track record of digital media experience and deal making to Yahoo's top job.
-He also has the backing of Dan Loeb, the head of hedge fund Third Point, which now occupies three seats on Yahoo's board and which orchestrated the ouster of Yahoo CEO Scott Thompson.
+May 14 Yahoo Inc (YHOO.O) investors welcomed the appointment of a media veteran as interim chief executive of the Internet company even as analysts worried that the company's strategy would face months of uncertainty.

-Yahoo's shares rose on Monday after Thompson stepped down - after just four months on the job - following a controversy over his academic record.
+Yahoo's shares rose 2.5 percent on Monday after Chief Executive Scott Thompson stepped down -- after just four months on the job -- following a controversy over his academic record and Yahoo named Ross Levinsohn interim CEO.

-Thompson's departure caps another of many tumultuous episodes involving Yahoo management over several years and comes as the company struggles to regain relevancy and revive growth amid fierce competition from rivals Google Inc and Facebook.

-Levinsohn, who joined Yahoo in late 2010, was the head of the company's Americas business during a period in which Yahoo continued its decline.
+Yahoo's board, which was sharply criticized for how it handled Thompson's hiring, was now giving three director seats to the activist hedge fund headed by Daniel Loeb, settling a looming proxy fight.
+Yahoo Chairman Roy Bostock was also stepping aside.
+[ID:nL1E8GD1J4]

 Others applauded Levinsohn's appointment because of his history in media and advertising sales, but worried that it could be some time before the company strategy is clarified.